netdata/msi-installer/README.md

 If WSL2 can't be installed, WSL1 will be installed instead.

-If this is the first WSL installation on your Windows machine **the installer will reboot the server**.
-After restart, run the MSI again manually.
+**The installer will reboot the server** in order to install all the dependencies.
+After restart, the installation will finish automatically.

 ## Installation Details